-The Affordable Care Act and Tax Returns
+Affordable Care Act and Tax Returns

-The Affordable Care Act, also known of Obamacare, is undergoing the repeal and replace process.
-But there will be a transition period, so many artists are still finding affordable health insurance.
-Low- and middle-income people can get tax credits and subsidies to help pay their premiums, unless they have access to affordable coverage from an employer or are covered by a government-run program, such as Medicaid or Medicare.
-Most young adults can stay on their parents' health insurance up to age 26, regardless of marital status, financial dependency, residence or enrollment in school.
-For more information: Every Artist Insured on VLAA's website and www.HealthCare.gov.
+The Affordable Care Act (ACA), also known as Obamacare, has not been repealed and many artists are still finding affordable health insurance on HealthCare.gov.
+Also, most young adults can stay on their parents' health insurance up to age 26, regardless of marital status, financial dependency, residence or enrollment in school.